 Jane's death.
 Holy crap.
 It comes out of nowhere, with Walt attempting to wake up Jesse and accidentally moving Jane onto her back in the process.
-We then get to witness 30 seconds of Jane spasming and choking on her own vomit, while Walt just stands there, unable to do anything.
+We then get to witness 30 seconds of Jane spasming and choking on her own vomit, while Walt just stands there, unwilling to do anything.

 The Cousins.
 Their stoic nature, their merciless murders, and their thirst for revenge for the sake of family... both packaged with a giant silver axe.
 These are two people you do not want to cross.

 Gus' chilling phone conversation with Juan Bolsa, where we fully see the extent of his plans, as well as the sense of calm satisfaction as he hears Bolsa's Villainous Breakdown and being gunned down by the federales.
 At this point, his Affably Evil persona starts to disappear, and the Magnificent Bastard that lies beneath and eventually becomes Walt's greatest enemy begins to emerge.